 Meeting HIPAA disaster recovery requirements tough but possible

-This article is part of the August 2012 issue of Storage needs for data backup in health care
+This article is part of the Health IT issue of August 2012

 Establishing HIPAA-compliant storage plans requires a three-pronged approach to meet disaster recovery, data backup and emergency operations criteria.

 The HIPAA Security Rule requires all covered entities to create a disaster recovery plan but says little about what should go into such a plan.
 This tip fills in the gaps.

 Last month's tornado in Missouri left one hospital destroyed and others scrambling to treat patients.
 A new EHR system, fast vendor support and operational WAN all helped.